 Gradual, moderate narrowing of one or both renal arteries may not cause symptoms or affect kidney function.
 Rarely, more complete narrowing of one or both renal arteries contributes to the development of kidney failure or high blood pressure (a disorder called renovascular hypertension).
 Less than 5% of people with high blood pressure have renovascular hypertension.
 However, renovascular hypertension can be hard to control.

 Sudden, complete blockage of the superior mesenteric artery causes severe abdominal pain, nausea and vomiting and is a medical emergency.
 Initially, most people with such a blockage vomit and feel an urgent need to have a bowel movement.
 They may become seriously ill and have severe abdominal pain because the superior mesenteric artery supplies a large part of the intestine.
 The abdomen may feel tender when a doctor presses on it, but the severe abdominal pain is usually more prominent than the tenderness, which is widespread and vague.
 The abdomen may be slightly swollen (distended).
 Through a stethoscope, a doctor initially hears fewer bowel sounds in the abdomen than normal.
 Later, no bowel sounds can be heard.
 The stool initially contains small amounts of blood but soon looks bloody.
-Blood pressure falls, and shock may result as gangrene develops in the intestine.
+Blood pressure falls, and shock may result as areas of the intestine die (called necrosis or gangrene).

 Gradual narrowing of the superior mesenteric artery typically causes pain about 30 to 60 minutes after each meal, because the intestine requires more blood during digestion.
 The pain is steady, severe, and usually centered at the navel.
 This pain makes people afraid to eat, so they may lose considerable weight.
 Because the blood supply to the intestine is reduced, nutrients may be poorly absorbed into the bloodstream, contributing to the weight loss.
 People who have pain after they eat may also have nausea, vomiting, constipation, or diarrhea.